Leandro-Hespanhol/TrybeWallet/README.md

 This project fetchs an API and calculate exchanges from different coins to Brazilian Coin:

-REDUX is the core habilite developed on this project.
+REDUX is the core habilits developed on this project.
 Learning about the store, reducers, actions and working with it on mapStateToProps and mapDispatchToProps was fundamental.
-Redux looks like a lot to work with, but once the tools are organized it feels like you have super powers over the props, its an amazing framework to manipulate medium to big applications.
+Redux looks like a lot to work with, but once the tools are organized it feels like you have super powers over the props, its an amazing tool to manipulate medium to big applications.

 ## Show your support